 Base salary.
 We provide an annual base salary to each named executive officer based in large part on job responsibility, experience level, individual performance, and the amount and nature of the other compensation paid to the named executive officer.
 The Talent and Compensation Committee reviews each named executive officer's salary annually and makes adjustments when appropriate to reflect competitive market factors, individual factors described above under "Compensation Process" and the overall economic environment.
-As a result of such review, in January 2023, the Talent and Compensation Committee approved a merit increase of 4% for Messrs.
-Timothy P. Boyle and Bragdon, 5.1% for Mr. Joseph P. Boyle and 4.3% for Mr. Potter.
-Mr. Swanson received a merit increase of 9.8%, representing a market adjustment informed by the Peer Group-based Analyses.
+As a result of such review, in January 2024, the Talent and Compensation Committee approved a merit increase of 2.5% for Mr. Joseph P. Boyle and 3% for Mr. Potter.
+Mr. Swanson received a merit increase of 13% and Mr. Bragdon received a merit increase of 10.7%, representing market adjustments informed in part by the Peer Group-based Analyses.
+There was no increase made to Mr. Timothy P. Boyle's base salary for 2024.

 Short-term incentive compensation.
-The Talent and Compensation Committee has established an Executive Incentive Compensation Plan for executive officers that provides for annual incentive cash bonuses to motivate and reward achievement of Company and personal objectives.
+The Talent and Compensation Committee has established an Executive Incentive Compensation Plan for executive officers that provides for annual incentive cash bonuses to motivate and reward achievement of Company objectives.

-The following table summarizes the various components of the potential 2023 bonus payouts under the Executive Incentive Compensation Plan as approved by the Talent and Compensation Committee in early 2023.
+The following table summarizes the target, threshold and maximum potential 2024 bonus payouts under the Executive Incentive Compensation Plan as approved by the Talent and Compensation Committee in early 2024.
+No bonus payout occurs below Company performance threshold and linear interpolation applies between threshold and target and maximum performance levels.

-2023 Executive Incentive Compensation Plan Bonus Components
+2024 Executive Incentive Compensation Plan Potential Bonus Payouts

-Name Target Bonus (as a % of Annual Salary) (1) Individual Performance Component (as a % of Target Bonus) (2) Company Performance Component (as a % of Target Bonus) (3) Threshold Company Performance Payout (as % of Company Performance Component) Maximum Company Performance Payout (as % of Company Performance Component)
+Name Target Bonus Payout (as a % of eligible earnings) (1) Targe et Bonus Payout \$ (1) Threshold Company Performance Payout (as a % of Target Bonus Payout \$) (2) Target Company Performance Payout (as a % of Target Bonus Payout \$) Maximum Company Performance Payout (as a % of Target Bonus Payout \$) (3)

-Timothy P. Boyle 120 % 20 % 80 % 25 % 200 %
+Timothy P. Boyle 120% \$ 1,296,000 25% 100% 140%

-Jim A. Swanson 70 20 80 25 200
+Jim A. Swanson 70 485,477 25 100 140

-Joseph P. Boyle 70 20 80 25 200
+Joseph P. Boyle 70 432,385 25 100 140

-Peter J. Bragdon 80 20 80 25 200
+Peter J. Bragdon 80 567,046 25 100 140

-Steven M. Potter 70 20 80 25 200
+Steven M. Potter 70 488,083 25 100 140